neutrofoton/blog/_posts/2021-03-20-domain-driven-design-short-summary.markdown

 *Ubiquitous Languanges* brides the gab between developer and business expert/ domain expert/ subject matter expert (SME).
 The *Ubiquitous Languange* notion come up to avoid misunderstanding between them.
 For example, the developer has a class <code>Product</code> that represent business term *Product* (both product and package).
 On the other hand the business expert treat *Product* and *Package* as different things.
 By the condition, it is needed the same languange to avoid misunderstanding.

 ## Bounded Context
 Bounded Context is a central pattern in DDD.
 It is the focus of DDD's strategic design section which is all about dealing with large models and teams.
-DDD deals with large models by dividing them into different *Bounded Contexts* and being explicit about their interrelationships [Martin Fowler][8].
+DDD deals with large models by dividing them into different *Bounded Contexts* and being explicit about their interrelationships [[Martin Fowler - BoundedContext]](https://martinfowler.com/bliki/BoundedContext.html).

 *Bounded Context* notion comes up to make clear boundries between different parts of the system.
 Let's say our system consist of *Sales* and *Support*, we can seperate Product into *Sales* and *Support* context to make clear boundries between the two.